costiser/macsec-over-wan/README.md

 # MACsec over WAN or Internet

-MACsec over WAN or Internet is a leftover from [MACsec on Linux](/2016/08/01/macsec-implementation-on-linux/) that I first tested in 2016 when support for MACsec was just included in the kernel.
-MACsec adds protection such as integrity, origin authentication and optionally encryption, at Layer 2, between host and access switch, between two access switches or between hosts.
-This article presents a different scenario when MACsec is used together with a Layer 2 GRE tunnel to protect the traffic between two remote sites, over WAN or Internet, like a site-to-site VPN  at Layer 2.
+MACsec is an interesting alternative to existing tunneling solutions, that protects Layer 2 by performing integrity, origin authentication and, optionally, encryption.
+Normal use-case is to use MACsec between hosts and access switches, between two hosts or between two switches.

+This repository contains bash scripts that simulates a scenario where MACsec is used together with a Layer 2 GRE tunnel to protect the traffic between two remote sites, over WAN or Internet, like a site-to-site VPN  at Layer 2.

+## Prerequisites

+* you need a Linux machine
+* you must run all scripts with `sudo` (since creating network namespaces and veth interfaces require root privileges)

+## Instructions

+Note that each `demo-setup-` script has a corresponding `demo-cleanup-` script that removes all the namespaces and veth interfaces used in that demo.

+Follow the instructions in my [blog post about MACsec Over WAN](https://costiser.ro/2019/10/08/macsec-over-wan/).